Key takeaways:

 A package management software platform may be a useful tool for building staff because it helps them keep deliveries organized and saves them the time of manually alerting residents of deliveries.

-However, package management software still requires a significant amount of time and effort from staff.
+However, package management software still requires significant time and effort from staff.
 It also doesn’t provide any solution for storing packages.
-Additionally, residents must retrieve packages from staff — which means they probably can’t pick up parcels after business hours.
+Additionally, residents must retrieve packages from staff, so they probably can’t pick up parcels after business hours.

 How package management software works: